-We will consider your responses and publish our final rules in June 2019.
+This consultation has now closed.
+We will consider all responses and publish any final rules in June 2019.

-After this, firms will have 6 months to comply with the rules on pricing and repeat use, meaning they would be in force by early December 2019.
+Our consultation proposal was that, after this, firms would have 6 months to comply with the rules on pricing and repeat use, meaning they would be in force by early December 2019.

 The rules to address low levels of awareness and engagement with overdrafts described in Chapter 7 come into force on 18 December 2019.
-However, we are consulting in Chapter 8 on proposals to bring this date forward to early December 2019.
-This is so that implementation of those rules is aligned with the proposed implementation of the pricing and repeat use rules.
+However, we consulted in Chapter 8 on proposals to align this with our pricing and repeat use remedies.